 CNC machinists may specialize in a certain type of machine, or they may work with a variety of machines.
 In addition to ensuring the parts or products are correct, CNC machinists are responsible for ensuring the machine is set up properly.
 That requires stocking machines with the appropriate materials and doing regular machine and product checks.

-The training available in the CNC Machining Technology program at NASCAR Technical Institute (NASCAR Tech) can equip aspiring CNC machinists with the skills they need for today’s evolving industries.1 The 36-week program, which was designed in cooperation with CNC machining industry leader Roush Yates Engines, gives students hands-on experience.
-Students learn about setting up, programming and operating CNC mills and lathes.
+The training available in the CNC Machining Technology program at NASCAR Technical Institute (NASCAR Tech) can equip aspiring CNC machinists with the skills they need for today’s evolving industries.1 The 36-week program, which was designed in cooperation with CNC machining industry leader Roush Yates Engines, gives students hands-on training.
+Students are taught about setting up, programming and operating CNC mills and lathes.

 In the CNC program at NASCAR Tech, students get to work on machines from CNC industry leaders, including brands like Mastercam, Mitsubishi Materials and Mitee-Bite Products LLC.
-Instructors have real-world experience in CNC machining that they pass down to students.
+Instructors have real-world experience in CNC machining that they draw from to educate their students.

 CNC Machinist Salary & Job Outlook